 Subsequent Moratorium protests all ended in violence, and the LAPD raided the offices of the Moratorium Committee on numerous occasions.
 When the LAPD fired at a crowd at a Chicano protest on January 31, 1971, killing one and wounding many more, many who had previously been supporters, including Muñoz, called for an end to Moratorium activities.
 By then other Chicano organizations such as the Brown Berets had disbanded, but this would in part pave the way for a new wave of Chicano activism for the rest of the 1970s.

 Above, Sybil Venegas describes the relationship between art and activism; artist Richard Duardo on the growing number of political establishments; artist John Valadez uses art to claim "Chicanismo."
+Below, a slideshow of images of Chicano Moratorium protests in 1970.

 - A Los Angeles Primer